amazon-ospo/framework-for-github-app-on-aws/src/packages/smithy/README.md

 - Credential Management Service:

-  - `GetInstallationToken` API endpoint:
+  - `/tokens/installation` API endpoint:

     - Retrieves the installation access token for a specific App and target installation from GitHub based on the App ID and the Node ID as input.

-  - `GetAppToken` API endpoint:
+  - `/tokens/app` API endpoint:
     - Retrieves a JWT token for a GitHub App based on the App ID as input.

 To build the smithy model and generate the ssdk run the following commands: